open-politics/open-politics-hq/README.md

 That expertise lives in their heads, maybe in spreadsheets and notes.
 This works great for tens of documents.
 At hundreds or thousands, you're either stuck or you need to hire engineers.
 Meanwhile, sophisticated analysis infrastructure — the kind that lets you systematically apply analytical frameworks at scale — has only been available to well-funded institutions.

-**HQ.** Define your analytical questions in plain language.
+**Thus HQ:** define your analytical questions in plain language.
 Apply them at scale.
-The key innovation: schemas are shareable, transparent, and improvable.
+Your schemas are your "lenses" you use to see the data.
+They are shareable, transparent, and improvable.
 Other researchers can see exactly how you defined your framework, critique it, refine it, or apply it to their own data.

-**For example:** Imagine as a journalist, you are analyzing 200 news articles.
+**For example:** Imagine as a journalist, you are analysing 200 news articles.
 You create a schema:

 ```
 Primary source cited? → [government, activist, expert, anonymous]